jwmullally/iscsi-target-ramdisk/README.md

   * Update `/etc/config/bootentries` and rerun `/etc/init.d/bootentries restart` to try find them again.

-* Use `logread -f` to keep an eye on the PXE boot TFTP requests.
+* Use `logread -f` to keep an eye on the DHCP and TFTP requests.

-* Use `tcpdump` to check for incoming DHCP and TFTP requests
+* Use `tcpdump port 81` to check for incoming PXE related HTTP requests (unfortunately OpenWrt uHTTPd does not support request logging).

 * In `/srv/tftp/pxelinux.cfg/default`, set `ALLOWOPTIONS=1` to enable editing cmdline options.